greatyang/h-flat/README.md

 ### Configuration

+See [example.cfg](example.cfg) in sources for an example configuration.
+Use *-cfg=filename* as a mount option.
+This mount option can be used at any place in the parameter list, including as a last parameter beyond the mountpoint.

+Example: `./POSIX-o-K -o allow_other,use_ino,attr_timeout=0 /mountpoint -cfg=example.cfg`

+#### Cluster Configuration
 If no kinetic cluster configuration is supplied at mount time, the file system attempts to connect to a single kinetic simulator instance running on localhost with standard parameters.

 The cluster configuration defines the **clustermap** and **log** variables using the following scheme: